cosmos/cosmos-sdk/simapp/README.md

 10. Now you can start your nodes: `$ ./simd start`.

 Now you have a small testnet that you can use to try out changes to the Cosmos SDK or Tendermint!

+NOTE: Sometimes creating the network through the `collect-gentxs` will fail, and validators will start in a funny state (and then panic).
+If this happens, you can try to create and start the network first with a single validator and then add additional validators using a `create-validator` transaction.